 Because development and QA processes vary greatly from team to team, the measurements that matter can be different depending on the team makeup, tools and software used, customer expectations and more.

-As a baseline, the quality metrics your team tracks should be:
+As a baseline to build a good culture of quality, the quality metrics your team tracks should be:

 With these parameters in mind, there are a few key numbers that every team should consider including in their QA metrics.
 Click the infographic below to check out how these metrics fit into your QA strategy:

 Learn More about QA Metrics and Effective Quality Measurement

 Measuring your quality assurance efforts helps you improve your software quality framework, understand your product quality more deeply, and create a more efficient software testing process.